(A) Except as provided in division (B) of this section, a person is not guilty of an offense unless both of the following apply:

 (1) The person's liability is based on conduct that includes either a voluntary act, or an omission to perform an act or duty that the person is capable of performing;

-(2) The person has the requisite degree of culpability for each element as to which a culpable mental state is specified by the section defining the offense.
+(2) The person has the requisite degree of culpability for each element as to which a culpable mental state is specified by the language defining the offense.

 (1) Possession is a voluntary act if the possessor knowingly procured or received the thing possessed, or was aware of the possessor's control of the thing possessed for a sufficient time to have ended possession.